learning-zone/python-basics/README.md

           >`$ nslookup web1`
           ;; connection timed out; no servers could be reached

           In either case you will need to inspect /etc/resolv.conf and see if any name servers are configured there.
-If you don’t see any IP addresses configured there, you will need to add a name server to the file.
+If you don't see any IP addresses configured there, you will need to add a name server to the file.
 Otherwise, if you see something like the following, you need to start troubleshooting your connection with your name server starting off with ping:

           search example.net
           nameserver 10.1.1.3

-          If you can’t ping the name server and its IP address is in the same subnet (in this case, 10.1.1.3 is within the subnet), the name server itself could be completely down.
-If you can’t ping the name server and its IP address is in a different subnet, then skip ahead to the Can I Route to the Remote Host? section, but only apply those troubleshooting steps to the name server’s IP.
+          If you can't ping the name server and its IP address is in the same subnet (in this case, 10.1.1.3 is within the subnet), the name server itself could be completely down.
+If you can't ping the name server and its IP address is in a different subnet, then skip ahead to the Can I Route to the Remote Host? section, but only apply those troubleshooting steps to the name server's IP.
-          If you can ping the name server but it isn’t responding, skip ahead to the Is the Remote Port Open? section.
+          If you can ping the name server but it isn't responding, skip ahead to the Is the Remote Port Open? section.

           - Missing Search Path or Name Server Problem